fgmourao/Vital-signs-Monitor/README.md

 ## Known Limitations

 - HR and SpO2 values are not validated against a calibrated reference instrument.
-For research use only.
 - SpO2 may read 100% consistently when DECIM_RATIO = 1 — increase to 4 via Settings if this occurs.
 - The `_debug_serial()` diagnostic output is plain text and incompatible with the Python DAQ.
 Use only with the Arduino IDE Serial Monitor when the Python application is not connected.
 - If the USB cable is disconnected during a recording session, the CSV files may be incomplete.
 Always stop recording before disconnecting.